 4 – Disney Springs Water Transportation

 You’ll see resort guests taking advantage of the water taxi to dock at Disney Springs, but how does that benefit those just visiting Disney Springs for the day?
 Well, save those walking legs!
-Disney Springs has two docking locations – one on the West Side and one on the Marketplace side.
+Disney Springs has three docking locations – one on the West Side, one on the Marketplace side and one in the middle.
 Instead of making the trek from one side to the other by foot and through the crowds, check out the boat transportation system.
 You’ll enjoy the break and if your kids are with you, they will think it’s a fun ride for the day!

 5 – Extra Benefits

 If you’re visiting Magic Kingdom, Epcot, or Hollywood Studios but not a resort guest, feel free to go resort hopping via Disney’s Water Transportation!
 We also find water transportation for certain dining reservations helpful.
 For example, say you are visiting Magic Kingdom but have an evening Hoop Dee Doo Musical Revue dinner reservation at Fort Wilderness.
 You’ll be able to catch a boat directly from Magic Kingdom to Fort Wilderness – as easy as pie!
 Simply planning ahead and taking advantage of Disney’s Water Transportation can save you a lot of time and energy.